CompPhysics/QuantumComputingMachineLearning/README.md

 # Quantum Computing and Quantum Machine Learning

-The first part of the course has its focus on how to study quantum-mechanical many-particle systems using quantum computing algorithms and quantum computers.
+The first part of the course (project 1 and till mid march) has its focus on studies of quantum-mechanical many-particle systems using quantum computing algorithms and quantum computers.
 The second part is optional and depends on the interests and backgrounds of the participants.
 Two main